primefaces/primefaces/README.md

 [PrimeFaces](https://www.primefaces.org/) is one of the most popular UI libraries in Java EE Ecosystem and widely used by software companies, world renowned brands, banks, financial institutions, insurance companies, universities and more.
 Here are [some of the users](https://www.primefaces.org/whouses) who notified us or subscribed to a [PrimeFaces Support Service](https://www.primefaces.org/support).

-### Community <> Elite <> Pro
+### Community <> LTS <> Pro
 ***

 This is the open source code and issue tracker of the PrimeFaces master (a.k.a. community version).
-Please check the following link for informations about Elite and Pro: [PrimeFaces Support](https://www.primefaces.org/support/)
+Please check the following link for informations about [Long Term Support (LTS)](https://www.primefaces.org/showcase/lts.xhtml) and [PRO](https://www.primefaces.org/support/)

 What does that mean?
 - PrimeFaces is developed by PrimeTek and the open source community.
 - The most contributers here on GitHub are working on PrimeFaces in their spare time.
-- PrimeTek pushes fixes and new features from their closed source Elite and Pro repositories to the community edition.
+- PrimeTek pushes fixes and new features from their closed source LTS and Pro repositories to the community edition.
-- We, the community on GitHub, only provide support for issues, which are reproducable with the current SNAPSHOT (scroll down for more information on how to use it).
+- We, the community on GitHub, only provide support for issues, which are reproducable with the current major release or SNAPSHOT.
 - We are NOT able to port bugfixes to elite releases.
-This is up to PrimeTek and can e.g. be triggered with PrimeFaces PRO.
+This is up to PrimeTek and can e.g. be triggered with [PrimeFaces PRO](https://www.primefaces.org/support/).

 ### Versions
 ***